temujin9/mezovy/npcs/minor.md

 - Utrik of Bebia - Last Kingdom expy, substituting hobgoblins for Danes

 # Foes
-- Lamia Matriarch - looking to retrieve her weapon, and maybe a bit of revenge
+- Lamia Matriarch - looking to retrieve her weapon, and maybe a bit of revenge (dead, used to warn PCs about witchlords)